Open-closed Deligne-Mumford field theories: geometric foundations

-For the proof of this proposition, it remains to show that our perturbations suffice to achieve regularity once $r$ is sufficiently large.
+\begin{proof}[Proof of Proposition~\ref{prop:open-gw-global-chart-existence}] For the first claim, it remains to show that our perturbations suffice to achieve regularity once $r$ is sufficiently large.
 This is a straightforward consequence of \cite[Lemma 3.18]{HS22} and the discussion in \cite[\textsection3.4]{KL06}, and is summarised in the following lemma.
-For this, note that the locus of $J$-holomorphic curves $(u,C,\iota,0,0)$ with $\lambda_\cU(u,\iota) = 0$ is independent of $r$.
+Note that the locus of $J$-holomorphic curves $(u,C,\iota,0,0)$ with $\lambda_\cU(u,\iota) = 0$ is independent of $r$.

 \begin{lemma} There exists $r \gg 1$ so that the following holds.
-For any $y = (u,C,\iota) \in \obs\inv(0)$, the linearised operator
+For any $y = (u,C,\iota) \in \obs_0\inv(0)$, the linearised operator